amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

     * intent to commit an inherently dangerous felony

 * **First degree murder** - majority of modern jurisdictions recognize this category, which is reserved for the most serious killings
-  * A criminal homicide constitutes murder of the first degree when it is committed by an intentional and premeditated killing; this is a **specific-intent offense**
+  * A criminal homicide constitutes murder of the first degree when it is committed by an **deliberate and premeditated killing**; this is a **specific-intent offense**
     * Needs to be deliberation/premeditation (distinguishing it from "heat of passion") though majority states use approach where this can be established instantaneously (minority require length of time which permits reflection)
-    * To prove that killing was deliberate and premeditated, usually need strong evidence of two or more of the following:
+    * To prove that killing was deliberate and premeditated, **usually need strong evidence of two or more of the following**:
       * Planning – Evidence that shows the D planned to take a life before the act will sufficiently prove premeditation and deliberateness
       * Motive – Facts about the defendant’s prior relationship with the victim might indicate a reason to kill
       * Manner of the Killing – Evidence that the manner of the killing was so particular and exacting that the D must have intentionally killed according to preconceived design
-  * **Felony murder as first degree murder** - if killing is proximately caused by and occurs when D is engaged, or acting as an an accomplice, in the commission/attempted commission of a felony deemed to be sufficiently inherently dangerous to human life, can be elevated to first degree in many jurisdictions (even absent premeditation)
+  * **Felony murder as first degree murder** - if killing is **proximately caused** by and occurs in D's **commission/attempted commission of or participation in a felony** deemed to be sufficiently **inherently dangerous** to human life can be elevated to first degree in many jurisdictions (even absent premeditation)
-    * Usually one of the following: burglary, arson, rape, robbery, or kidnapping
+    * Usually one of the following: **burglary, arson, rape, robbery, or kidnapping**
     * Need to prove that commission of the underlying felony, which must be have a purpose independent of the killing itself such that the underlying felony does not collapse into the killing under merger doctrine (e.g., if D murders V with a gun, can't use assault with a deadly weapon as underlying felony since this act is part of the killing)
-    * Also typically requires that the killing is done **in furtherance** of the underlying felony (i.e., can't be entirely unrelated to it or occur afterwards)
+    * Also typically requires that the killing is done **in furtherance of the underlying felony** (i.e., can't be entirely unrelated to it or occur afterwards)
-      * If someone is killed in resistance to the felony (e.g., if robbery results in shootout where police kills bystander), minority of jurisdiction may hold D responsible even if he nor co-felon directly killed the victim (proximate cause theory, in contrast with the agency theory adopted in the majority)
+      * If someone is killed in resistance to the felony (e.g., if robbery results in shootout where police kills bystander), minority of jurisdiction may hold D responsible even though neither he nor co-felon directly killed the victim (proximate cause theory); this can be contrasted with the agency theory (majority rule) in which individual is only responsible for his own acts and those of his agents (i.e., co-felons)

-* **Second degree murder** - killing that occurs with malice aforethought but without the elements of deliberation/premeditation needed for first degree; this is a malice offense (under common law), rather than specific intent one, meaning intent to kill can be absent
+* **Second degree murder** - killing that occurs **with malice aforethought but without the elements of deliberation/premeditation** needed for first degree; this is a malice offense (under common law), rather than specific intent one, meaning intent to kill can be absent
   * Second-degree murder when:
-    * the type of malice aforethought present at the time of killing was intention to cause grave bodily harm or reckless disregarded for human life (instead of intent to kill)
+    * the type of malice aforethought present at the time of killing was **intention to cause grave bodily harm or reckless disregarded for human life**(short of intent to kill)
     * if killing occurs in the commission of an unspecified felony (i.e., those not recognized by the statute as grounds for first degree, such as burglary, arson, robbery kidnappings)
-    * where there is specific intent to kill but without the element of premeditation or circumstances (e.g., provocation) that mitigate to voluntary manslaughter (sometimes this is recognized as a separate grade of murder such as third degree)
+    * Where there is specific intent to kill but without the element of premeditation or circumstances (e.g., provocation) that mitigate to voluntary manslaughter (sometimes this is recognized as a separate grade of murder such as third degree)

 ### Manslaughter

-* Unlawful killing of another human being without malice afore; can be either voluntary (intentional) or involuntary (conduct/result not intentional)
+* Manslaughter is **unlawful killing of another human being without malice aforethought**; can be either voluntary (intentional) or involuntary (conduct/result not intentional)
-  * Unlawful intentional killings are presumed to be murder; D has burden of proving circumstances that reduce to manslaughter
+  * **Unlawful intentional killings are presumed to be murder; D has burden of proving circumstances** that reduce to manslaughter
-* **Voluntary manslaughter** - if at the time of the killing he is acting under a sudden and intense passion resulting from serious provocation by the individual killed
+* **Voluntary manslaughter** - if at the time of the killing he is acting under a **sudden and intense passion resulting from serious provocation** by the individual killed
-  * Circumstances considered subjectively and objectively to determine if provocation was adequate
+  * Circumstances considered subjectively and objectively; **provocation was adequate if**:
-    * D was actually provoked and an ordinary/reasonable person would similarly lose control under those circumstances
+    * D was **actually provoked and an ordinary/reasonable person would similarly lose control** under those circumstances
       * Mere words are not alone enough to adequately provoke
-    * Time between provocation and killing was not long enough for D to cool down, nor would it have been for  ordinary/reasonable person in his position
+    * Time between provocation and killing was **not long enough for D, or ordinary/reasonable person in his position, to cool down**
   * Unreasonable Belief Killing Justifiable: in many jurisdictions, person who intentionally/knowingly kills someone commits voluntary manslaughter if at the time he believes the circumstances to be such that, if they existed, would justify the killing, but his belief is unreasonable (e.g., D believes V has a gun and intends to kill him)
   * **MPC approach** (little less than half of states) - In order to mitigate from murder to manslaughter under the MPC, you therefore need two things:
     * Extreme Mental or Emotional Disturbance
     * There is a Reasonable Explanation as to why the defendant acted as he did
       * Empirical evidence suggest these defenses are rarely successful under strict adoptions of the MPC approach
-* **Involuntary Manslaughter** - person is guilty of involuntary manslaughter when as a direct result of doing an act in a reckless (but not to the extent of extreme disregard for human life) or grossly negligent manner they causes the death of another person
+* **Involuntary Manslaughter** - person is guilty of involuntary manslaughter when as a direct result of doing an act in a **reckless** (but not to the extent of extreme disregard for human life) **or grossly negligent manner** they cause the death of another person
   * Remember - standard for finding criminal negligence is much higher than civil;
-  * Can also be for unintentional killings that occur in the commission of a misdemeanor or certain types of felonies that are not grounds for first or second-degree murder under the felony murder rule
+  * Can also be for unintentional killings that **occur in the commission of a misdemeanor or certain types of felonies that are not grounds for first or second-degree murder** under the felony murder rule
   * MPC approach - Creates two crimes:  manslaughter and lesser crime of negligent homicide - which are distinguished by awareness of unwarranted risk
     * Manslaughter if actor was "reckless", meaning he "**consciously** disregarded substantial and unjustifiable risk of conduct causing death to another"
     * Killing is negligent only where he **should** have been aware of such risks